EtienneDuv/test-oakslab/README.md

 Based on the assumption that we were logged in the company account, all the information accessible through this API belongs to us.
 Therefore, no additional verification is required.
 In a real app would of course have more safety locks.

+To reopen a task, I choose to change Task.completed field to status, so we have more flexibility

 # Dev tools

 ## Codegen